blackboxnlp/blackboxnlp.github.io/index.md

 ### Dual Submissions and Preprints
-Dual submissions **are** allowed for the archival track.
+Dual submissions **are** allowed for the archival track, but please check the dual submissions policy for the other venue that you are dual-submitting to.
 Papers posted to preprint servers such as arXiv can be submitted without any restrictions on when they were posted.

 ### Camera-ready information
 Authors of accepted archival papers should upload the final version of their paper to the submission system by the camera-ready deadline.
 Authors may use **one extra page** to address reviewer comments, for a total of nine pages + references.
 Broader Impacts/Ethics and Limitations sections are optional and can be included on a 10th page.